1yefuwang1/vectorlite/README.md

 ```

-More examples can be found in examples and integration_test folder.
+More examples can be found in examples and bindings/python/vectorlite_py/test folder.

 # Build Instructions
 If you want to contribute or compile vectorlite for your own platform, you can follow following instructions to build it.